 Our journey starts here

-We can’t manage what we don’t measure.
-So, to achieve our goal of carbon positive by 2025, we first need to quantify our milk’s carbon footprint.
+As we work towards a carbon positive future, we first need to quantify our milk’s carbon footprint.
 As a leader in organic dairy, we’re committed to transparency, so we’re sharing our LCA results.

 Understanding our footprint with an LCA helps us pinpoint what phases in our milk’s lifecycle emit the most carbon dioxide and other greenhouse gases (GHG), so we can pinpoint ways to reduce emissions.